 AAPC Supports Member Growth and Success in Seattle

-This week the Pacific Northwest welcomed hundreds of healthcare professionals — medical coders, billers, clinical documentation improvement and compliance specialists, auditors, and revenue cycle and practice managers alike — attending AAPC’s Regional Conference in Seattle, Wash.
+The Pacific Northwest welcomed hundreds of healthcare professionals — medical coders, billers, clinical documentation improvement and compliance specialists, auditors, and revenue cycle and practice managers alike — attending AAPC’s Regional Conference in Seattle, Wash., Oct.
+14-16.

 Growing by Leaps and Bounds

 Erickson kicked off the conference by welcoming first-time AAPC conference-goers and discussing the state of AAPC.
 He briefly reviewed the organization’s 30-year history from its incipience in 1988 through the present, boasting that AAPC now proudly serves over 190,000 members worldwide.

 Today the organization offers more to its members than ever before, from certification training classes and roughly 30 different certification options to nearly 200 personal development and continuing education courses and an expanding number of tools and resources.
 AAPC serves more healthcare roles and types of organizations than ever before, offers a greater variety of products, software, and services, and supports a growing number of healthcare systems around the world.